-World Leaders: This award is given to a student or student led initiatives that demonstrated leadership in achieving the international mission of the University of Michigan through promotion of international involvement and understanding that is demonstrated by having an impact on communities abroad by advancing institutional goals abroad.
+World Leaders: This award is given to a student or student-led initiatives that demonstrated leadership in achieving the international mission of the University of Michigan through the promotion of international involvement and understanding that is demonstrated by having an impact on communities abroad by advancing institutional goals abroad.

 Do-re-mi Award (Vocal Group): Given to the singing-based group who has had exemplary performances throughout that year and whose performances have added value to campus life at U of M.

 The Sustainability Award: This award is given to student group or initiative that has made an impact on the campus community and/or society through helping to shrink our footprint through raising awareness and addressing sustainability issues which may include an overlap of environmental, economic, cultural, or social equity-related issues.